- Admissions and Records

 Veterans Resource Center

-To assist with your academic and financial planning, we have dedicated academic and financial aid professionals in the VRC who understand Veteran programs and Veteran-Student needs.
-We provide several computer workstations for students to apply to college, register for VA benefits, finish homework, print, or scan.
-We offer a book lending library, conference room with large presentation screen, restrooms and refrigerator.
+To assist with academic and financial planning, we have dedicated academic and financial aid professionals in the VRC who understand Veteran programs and Veteran and Dependent student needs.
+We provide several computer workstations for students to apply to college, register for classes and VA benefits, finish homework, print, or scan.
+We offer a welcoming space with a conference room with large presentation screen, restrooms and refrigerator.

 The VRC is a great place to begin your college career, update your educational plan, relax between classes and to gather with fellow Veteran students.
 Stop by the Veterans Resource Center in the Campus Student Center, facing Telegraph Road, or contact us at 805-289-6060, firstname.lastname@example.org, or visit the Veterans Resource Center page on the Ventura College website: https://venturacollege.edu.